nushell/nushell.github.io/blog/2024-04-09-art-contest-summary.md

 # Art Contest Summary

 Some time ago, we announced Nushell [logo and mascot contest](2023-12-21-logo-contest.md).
 We (the core team) agreed that we were not ready to commit to any of the submitted designs and begin using them as our official logo.
-Nevertherless, since the submissions are great, we wanted to collect and showcase them as a shoutout to the talented contributors.
+Nevertheless, since the submissions are great, we wanted to collect and showcase them as a shoutout to the talented contributors.

 _(The ordering of authors was generated via `[ JLi JustinGarrison aboutscientific ulitroyo ] | shuffle`)._